 Assess your Options

 You should not wait until you have graduated - if you have completed your course or are about to complete your course you should explore whether you are eligible.
-Time is of the essence, as you must have your skills assessed by the appropriate assessing body as suitable for your nominated occupation.
+Time is of the essence, as you may have to have your skills assessed by the appropriate assessing body as suitable for your nominated occupation.

 If you would like a detailed assessment of your profile and advice of your eligibility then you can contact us to make an appointment for a personal assessment.